-Mining in Australia dates back to around 1800 when coal was mined near Newcastle.
+Mining in Australia dates back to around 1800 when coal was first mined near Newcastle in New South Wales.
 Metal mining commenced with mining of lead at Glen Osmond (South Australia) in 1841 followed by copper shortly after at Kapunda (South Australia) in 1842.
-Gold mining played a major role in Australia’s development following the initial gold rushes near Bathurst in New South Wales and Ballarat and Bendigo in Victoria in the 1850-1860s, and at Coolgardie and Kalgoorlie in the Eastern Goldfields of Western Australia in the 1890s.
-Mining of the major base metal deposits of Broken Hill, discovered in 1883, and Mount Isa (1923) and the Golden Mile at Kalgoorlie (1893), which now operates as the Super Pit, continues today and continues to be responsible for the development of these regional cities.
-Other mining developments of major national economic significance were the expansion of the coal mines of the Hunter Valley and Bowen Basin, and the iron ore mines of the Hamersley Basin in the 1960s and 1970s.
+Gold mining has played a major role in Australia’s development following the initial gold rushes near Bathurst in New South Wales and Ballarat and Bendigo in Victoria in the 1850-1860s, and at Coolgardie and Kalgoorlie in the Eastern Goldfields of Western Australia in the 1890s.
+Mining of the major base metal deposits of Broken Hill, (discovered in 1883), Mount Isa (1923) and the Golden Mile at Kalgoorlie (1893), which now operates as the Super Pit, continues today and is responsible for the continued development of these regional cities.
+Other mining developments of major economic significance were the expansion of the coal mines of the Hunter Valley and Bowen Basin, the iron ore mines of the Hamersley Basin in the 1960s and 1970s and the production of copper, gold and uranium from South Australia's Olympic Dam mine in the 1980s.
 Further details on the history of Australian mining are provided in the Australian Mines Atlas .

-Minerals are essential to modern living and have a very wide range of applications.
+Minerals are essential to modern living and have many applications.
 Coal is used to generate electricity and for steel production.
-Mineral ores are used for the production of a wide range of metals and mineral products including iron ore for producing the steel used in construction, ships, motor vehicles and machinery, bauxite used for aluminium, copper for electrical wiring and plumbing and other metals for a wide range of alloys, such as nickel for stainless steel.
+Mineral ores are used for the production of a wide range of metals and mineral products including iron ore for producing the steel used in construction, ships, motor vehicles and machinery, bauxite used for aluminium, copper for electrical wiring and plumbing and other metals for a range of alloys, such as nickel for stainless steel.
 Metals such as niobium, tantalum and rare earths are used in high-technology applications such as mobile phones, magnets and batteries.
 Further details and other examples can be found in the Australian Mines Atlas Minerals Fact Sheets .

-All minerals are extracted following a similar pathway that commences with exploration using a range of geological, geophysical and/or geochemical tools followed by drilling to find and evaluate mineralisation.
-If these steps provide promising results, more detailed work is undertaken to estimate the size and quality of the resource.
-This is followed by a prefeasibility study to assess the economic potential of the identified resource.
+All minerals are extracted following a similar sequence that begins with exploration using a range of geological, geophysical and/or geochemical tools followed by drilling to find and evaluate mineralisation.
+If these steps provide promising results, more detailed work is undertaken to estimate the size and quality of the resource, followed by a prefeasibility study to assess the economic potential of the identified resource.
 If favourable, a feasibility study is undertaken to assess the commercial viability of mining the resource, including mine planning to evaluate the commercially recoverable part of the deposit, the metallurgy, value and market potential of the mined ore, the full costs of mine development including infrastructure, mining, milling, and recovery of the ore, the cost of finance and mine closure and rehabilitation.